-Thanks to iCloud, backing up your iOS contacts is pretty easy.
-But what if you want to change the device or share the contacts with other devices?
-That’s quite simple as well.
-As there are multiple ways to export iPhone Contacts from iCloud.
+Thanks to iCloud, backing up your iOS Contacts is pretty easy.
+But what if you want to change the device or share the Contacts with other devices?
+That’s quite simple as well—there are multiple ways to export iPhone Contacts from iCloud.

-Depending upon your need, you can either export contacts via VCard (VCF) format or in Excel/CSV format.
-And we are going to share an in-depth guide for both the methods.
+Depending on your needs, you can either export your Contacts via VCard (VCF) format or in Excel/CSV format.
+In this guide, we’ll share an in-depth guide with you for both methods.

-But before we proceed, ensure that your contacts are properly backed-up on your iCloud account.
+But before we proceed, make sure that your Contacts are properly backed-up on your iCloud account.

 - What is vCard or VCF

-- How to Export iPhone Contacts to Excel/CSV using Apps
+- How to export iPhone Contacts to Excel/CSV using third-party apps

 vCard or VCF (Virtual Contact File) is a standard file format for electronic business cards.
-They can include the name, address, phone number, email address, URL, photographs, and audio clips.
+They can include a name, address, phone number, email address, URL, photographs, and audio clips.

-Whether, iOS, Android, Google Contacts, mail apps most platforms employ vCard as a default.
+iOS devices, Android devices, Google Contacts, mail apps, and more support vCard as a default format.
 And here’s how you can export contacts from iCloud to vCard:

-Note: Once you download vCard, you can as easily import contacts to a supportive device or platform.
-This method can also be employed if you prefer a local backup of the iCloud contacts for additional safety.
+Note: Once you download vCard, you can just as easily import your Contacts to another device or platform.
+This method can also be employed if you prefer a local backup of your iCloud Contacts for additional safety.

-There might be times when the application you want to import your contacts to doesn’t support the VCF format.
-Or you might want to export your iPhone contacts to Apple Numbers, Microsoft Excel, or other Office alternatives.
+There might be times when the application you want to import your Contacts to doesn’t support VCF formatting.
+Or perhaps you want to export your iPhone contacts to Apple Numbers, Microsoft Excel, or other Office alternatives.

-The later is particularly helpful when you deal with hundreds of customers each day, the CSV format is a bit more efficient.
-In such scenarios, CSV format is required.
+The latter is particularly helpful when you deal with hundreds of customers every day—the CSV format is a bit more efficient.
+In such scenarios, CSV formatting is required.

-However, there is no official way to copy your contacts from iPhone to Excel, there are some workarounds to overcome the barrier though.
-You will need third-party tools to convert the vCard in excel format.
+However, there is no official way to copy your Contacts from iPhone to Excel.
+There are some workarounds to circumvent the issue, though.
+You will need to use some third-party tools to convert the vCard to Excel format.

 In this article, let’s head over to vCard to LDIF/CSV Converter using your web browser.

-Select the vCard file you downloaded just a few moments ago.
-Click on Open to upload the file.
+- Select the vCard file you downloaded just a few moments ago.
+Click Open to upload the file.
 Now, you have to make some changes:

-#1.
-Click on the drop-down button next to Format and select CSV.
+- Click the drop-down button next to Format and select CSV.

-#2.
-Click on the drop-down button next to Tab and select Comma.
+- Click the drop-down button next to Tab and select Comma.

-#3.
-Check the box for Add header line
+- Check the box for Add header line.

-#4.
-Click on the drop-down menu next to Encoding and select Unicode (UTF-8)— if it’s not already chosen.
+- Click the drop-down menu next to Encoding and select Unicode (UTF-8) if it’s not already chosen.

 Note: Do not select Modifications or Filter.

-Once you have perfectly configured the options, hit the covert option.
+Once you have perfectly configured the options, hit the Convert option.

-How to Export iPhone Contacts to Excel/CSV using Apps
+How to Export iPhone Contacts to Excel/CSV using third-party apps

-What’s more, is that you can also choose the export method.
-Export contacts using email, SMS, iMessage, Dropbox, Google Drive, iCloud Drive, Slack, Evernote, and more.
+What’s more, you can also choose the Export method to export Contacts using email, SMS, iMessage, Dropbox, Google Drive, iCloud Drive, Slack, Evernote, and more.

 It also lets you pick which data you would like to export.
-For instance, you can choose to add/remove email, address, etc..
-In the end you get a clean customized spreadsheet that you can export via Email or Dropbox.
+For instance, you can choose to add or remove your email, address, etc. In the end, you get a clean, customized spreadsheet that you can export via Email or Dropbox.